 How do I book?

 Please contact me to check there’s space and talk over any queries.
-There will be a maximum of four in a workshop in Chichester and eight to a workshop at GAF in Bursledon.
+There will be a maximum of three in a workshop in Chichester and five at The Bobbin Sewing School in Stockbridge.

 To secure your place in Chichester please arrange payment of the full amount by either PayPal, cheque or BACS.
 Once I have the payment I will confirm your place and send you full joining instructions, you can find details of my Chichester cancellation policy here.

-For GAF in Bursledon please go to the GAF website and use their online booking system.
+For The Bobbin Sewing School in Stockbridge please contact me.
+Bookings will open soon on their website.
 If you have any questions or would like to talk over the content please contact me directly.

 ‘Absorbing and rewarding day!
 Lynne made us very welcome and the small group size meant that we had plenty of individual attention and support.
 The structure of the day was spot-on, with clear step-by-step demonstrations and illustrated hand-outs so we could go on to make more journals at home if we wished.
 Everyone had their own set of tools so nobody was held up in a queue!
 Even the coffee and lunch breaks were placed appropriately between different stages in the process.
 Plenty of choice of leather, thread and elastic so we could make our books truly personal.
 The whole structure made it inevitable that we would succeed: brilliant!
 I’ve already booked to learn a slightly different technique.
 Thank you so much, Lynne!’
 Wendy, April 2018